 Cannabinoid receptor sites are present throughout the body and brain, often in the same areas as opiate receptor sites.

 They are not present, however, in the part of the brain that controls respirations, removing risk of death by cannabis overdose.

-The benefits of cannabinoids have been found to be natural: analgesics, antioxidants, anti-inflammatories, anxiolytics and anti-spasmodics.
+The benefits of cannabinoids have been found to be natural: analgesics, Compounds found in cannabis that help neutralize free radica..., anti-inflammatories, anxiolytics and anti-spasmodics.